Bottle to Throttle: What Happens to Drunk Airline Pilots?

 Can Alcoholic Pilots Return to the Skies?

 I have found that pilots are among the hardest people to treat because they are really into controlling everything and being the boss.
-They tend to come into treatment angry, and while jail time is warranted for anyone “breaking the law,” it is much better to send an alcoholic pilot to long-term treatment.
+They tend to come into treatment angry.
+While jail time is warranted for anyone “breaking the law,” it is much better to send an alcoholic pilot to long-term treatment.
 The military usually takes them off duty and has them enter a 12- to 24-month outpatient rehab program.
 There is less tolerance for drug dependency.
 Military pilots who choose opioids or benzodiazepines often receive prison time at Leavenworth, not rehab.

 It may be surprising to many, but commercial pilots who have been busted for flying under the influence of alcohol can return to the cockpit, but only after rigorous treatment through the Human Intervention Motivation Study (HIMS) program and long-term monitoring.
 Though that may be alarming to some, I have found that pilots respond quite well to the specific direction and rules inherent in treatment and are highly successful in their recovery.
 For example, 87% of United Airlines pilots returned to flight duties after treatment for alcoholism.
 The three-year abstinence rate for commercial pilots is about 95% with an estimated lifetime abstinence rate of 88% to 90%.